coq/coq/doc/sphinx/proof-engine/ltac.rst

       nothing (i.e. it cannot make some progress). ``par:`` can only be used at the toplevel of a tactic expression.

-   .. exn:: No such goal
+   .. exn:: No such goal.
-      :name: No such goal (goal selector)
+      :name: No such goal.
+(Goal selector)

    ..
 TODO change error message index entry